 Besides, Wu and Yue steadily extended the territory.

 For outsider clans and regimes which were unwilling to submit, they usually defeated them through wars for the first step.

 Next, after having succeeded in the battlefields, they would try to connect with those regimes through marriage, or by helping them build city walls and houses, or just directly divided and rewarded lands to other excellent generals.

-By doing this, more places were merged, more clans had complied and well integrated into the Shang Empire.
+By doing this, more places were merged, more clans had complied and were well integrated into the Shang Empire.

 Unearthed Inscriptions on Bones notes King Wu Ding’s Agricultural Commands — National Museum of China

 King Wu Ding's Love Lives

 King Wu Ding had around 60 wives in total.
 Lady Fu Hao (or Fu Zi) was his beloved queen, also his best general.